m-9c/sops/docs/pacific/Papua-New-Guinea/Port Moresby (AYPY)/TCU.md

 - Assigned a **Procedural** SID

 #### Overfliers
-AYPY TCU will heads-up coordinate arrivals/overfliers from AYPY Class C to AYPY ADC prior to **5 mins** from the boundary.
+AYPYA will heads-up coordinate arrivals/overfliers from AYPY Class C to AYPY ADC prior to **5 mins** from the boundary.
 VFR aircraft require a level readback.

 ## Charts